toebeann/Tobey.BepInEx.Timestamp/README.md

 # Default value: true
 Enabled = true

-## Comma-separated list of NTP endpoints for remote timestamp acquisition in descending order of preference
+## Comma-separated list of NTP endpoints for remote acquisition in descending order of preference
 ## Endpoints must be valid SNTP/NTP servers
 ## Endpoints should be in the format "address[:port]"
 ## The port is optional and defaults to 123 if not given